ismet55555/yojenkins/docs/source/contribute.md

     | Ubuntu            | `sudo apt update && apt-get install -y python3-dev python3-pip libasound2-dev` |
     | CentOS            | `sudo yum update && yum install -y python3-devel gcc alsa-lib-devel`           |

-2. Ensure Python is installed and has compatible version
+2. Ensure Python is installed and is a compatible version for this project
     - `python --version`
     - If it is not, install it: [Guide](https://realpython.com/installing-python/)
 3. Ensure that `pip` is installed